Listbox

 This can simplify your code when using the listbox with HTML forms or with form APIs that collect their state using FormData instead of tracking it using React state.

-prop you provide will still be called when the component's value changes in case you need to run any side
+Any onChange prop you provide will still be called when the component's value changes in case you need to run any side

 effects, but you won't need to use it to track the component's state yourself.